HOW TO RELIEVE STRESS? 4 STRESS RELIEVERS THAT HELP ME STAY ON TOP OF MY GAME

 - No screen time at least 2 hours before sleep.
 TV, computers and phones keep my mind very active and as a result I can’t fall asleep and wake up early, feeling tired.
 Avoiding them for at least 2 hours before going to bed helps me calm my mind.

-- Adaptogens and nootropics.
+- Adaptogens.
 Discovering food supplements revolutionized my world in many ways including stress and anxiety relief.
 Watching a great movie, running and turning off all devices 2 hours before sleep help a lot but their influence is fairly short lasting and they could be done before or after work.
 I needed something to help me during the day, when stress was most intense.
-I discovered this help with adaptogens and nootropics – potent herbs and extracts that when taken regularly helped me a lot.
+I discovered this help with adaptogens – potent herbs and extracts that when taken regularly helped me a lot.

 ASHWAGANDHA, RHODIOLA ROSEA AND L-THEANINE